piemonte/PBJVision/README.md

 `PBJVision` is an iOS camera engine library that supports touch-to-record video, slow motion video (120 fps on [supported hardware](https://www.apple.com/iphone/compare/)), and photo capture.

-The library supports features such as onion skinning (ghosting), flash/torch usage, white balance adjustment, focus adjustment, exposure adjustment, and image mirroring.
-Pause and resume video capture is also possible without having to use the touch gesture interactions as the sample project provides.
+The library also supports features such as onion skinning (ghosting), flash/torch usage, white balance adjustment, focus adjustment, exposure adjustment, and mirroring.
+Pause and resume video capture is also possible without having to use the touch-to-record gesture interaction as the sample project provides.

 I created this library at [DIY](http://diy.org) as a fun means for young people to author video and share their skills.
 The touch-to-record interaction was originally pioneered by [Vine](http://vine.co) and also adopted by [Instagram](http://instagram.com).
 Thanks to everyone who has contributed and helped make this a fun project and community.